learn-co-students/TX-SE-100520-CC/CC/README.md

 [full_demo]: ./public/full_demo.gif "Full demo"

 - Sort bots by their health, damage or armor.
-For this, create a new component, `SortBar`.
+For this, create a new component, `SortBar`. check
-- When I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`.
+- When I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`. check
 - Filter bots by their class.
-We can select a few filters at the same time.
+We can select a few filters at the same time. check
 - Sort bots by their health, damage or armor.
-For this, create a new component, `SortBar`.
+For this, create a new component, `SortBar`. //Same deliverable as above.
 - Only enlist **one** bot from each `bot_class`.
-The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`.
+The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`. check

 ## Rubric